-In this paper, we studied the exact theoretical $I$ = 3/2 nuclear spin-lattice relaxation curves~\cite{Suter} to simplify the mathematical treatment.
+In this paper, we studied exact theoretical $I$ = 3/2 nuclear spin--lattice relaxation curves~\cite{Suter} to simplify the mathematical treatment.
 We found a simple reduced function to estimate both magnetic and quadrupolar relaxation times and present a procedure to determine the relaxation times.
-We show the actual application to the high-$T_\mathrm{c}$ superconductors of $^{63}$Cu-enriched HgBa$_2$Ca$_2$Cu$_3$O$_{\delta}$ (Hg1223) with $T_\mathrm{c}$ = 124 K and 134 K as the test samples.
-The triple-layer Hg1223 is the highest $T_\mathrm{c}$ superconductor under an ambient pressure.
-Although coexistence of antiferromagnetic ordering and superconductivity has been studied in the multilayer systems~\cite{Mukuda}, the alternative effect of charge stripe has not been well explored.
-We estimated the upper limit of a possible weak quadrupolar relaxation rate in Hg1223 and discussed inhomogeneous relaxation effect through stretched exponential functions introduced into the reduced forms.
+We show the actual application of the reduced function to the high-$T_\mathrm{c}$ superconductors of $^{63}$Cu-enriched HgBa$_2$Ca$_2$Cu$_3$O$_{8+\delta}$ (Hg1223) with $T_\mathrm{c}$ = 124 and 134 K as test samples.
+The triple-layer Hg1223 is the highest-$T_\mathrm{c}$ superconductor under ambient pressure.
+Although the coexistence of antiferromagnetic ordering and superconductivity has been studied in multilayer systems~\cite{Mukuda}, the alternative effect of charge stripes has not been well explored.
+We estimated the upper limit of a possible weak quadrupolar relaxation rate in Hg1223 and discussed inhomogeneous relaxation effects through stretched exponential functions introduced into the reduced forms.

-\section{Theoretical recovery curve}
+\section{Theoretical Recovery Curve}